-- ♣ Outpatient Services are provided to members up to nine (9) hours a week for adults and up to six (6) hours a week for adolescents when determined to be medically necessary and in accordance with an individualized treatment plan.
-Services can be provided by a licensed professional or a registered/certified counselor in any appropriate setting in the community. - Outpatient Services includes intake and assessment, treatment planning, individual counseling, group counseling, family therapy, collateral services, member education, medication services, crisis intervention services, case management, and discharge planning. - On-going assessment of medically necessary outpatient services and a six-month review is provided.
+- Counseling services are provided to members up to nine hours a week for adults and less than six hours a week for adolescents when determined to be medically necessary and in accordance with an individualized client plan.
+Services can be provided by a licensed professional or a certified counselor in any appropriate setting in the community. - Outpatient Services includes intake and assessment, treatment planning, individual counseling, group counseling, family therapy, collateral services, member education, medication services, crisis intervention services, and discharge planning.

-Intensive Outpatient Services
+• Intensive Outpatient Services

-- Intensive Outpatient Services are provided to members for a minimum of nine (9) hours and a maximum of nineteen (19) hours a week for adults and a minimum of six (6) hours with a maximum of nineteen (19) hours a week for adolescents), when determined to be medically necessary and in accordance with an individualized treatment plan.
-Services can be provided by a licensed professional or a registered/certified counselor in any appropriate setting in the community. - ♣ Intensive Outpatient Services include the same components as outpatient services.
-The increased number of hours of service is the main difference. - START ODS provides an extended benefit for pregnant and parenting women that increases the service limits to 30 hours for intensive outpatient services. - On-going assessment of medically necessary intensive outpatient services and a six-month review is provided
+- Intensive Outpatient Services are provided to members (a minimum of nine hours with a maximum of 19 hours a week for adults and a minimum of six hours with a maximum of 19 hours a week for adolescents) when determined to be medically necessary and in accordance with an individualized client plan.
+Services consist primarily of counseling and education about addiction-related problems.
+Services can be provided by a licensed professional or a certified counselor in any appropriate setting in the community. - Intensive Outpatient Services include the same components as Outpatient Services.
+The increased number of hours of service are the main difference.

-Partial Hospitalization (not available in Los Angeles County)
+Partial Hospitalization (only available in some counties)

-- ♣ Partial Hospitalization services feature 20 or more hours of clinically intensive programming per week, as specified in the member's treatment plan.
-Partial hospitalization programs typically have direct access to psychiatric, medical, and laboratory services, and are to meet the identified needs which warrant daily monitoring or management, but which can be appropriately addressed in a structured outpatient setting. - Partial Hospitalization services are similar to Intensive Outpatient Services, with an increase in number of hours and additional access to medical services being the main differences.
+- Partial Hospitalization services feature 20 or more hours of clinically intensive programming per week, as specified in the member's treatment plan.
+Partial hospitalization programs typically have direct access to psychiatric, medical, and laboratory services, and are to meet the identified needs which warrant daily monitoring or management but which can be appropriately addressed in a structured outpatient setting. - Partial Hospitalization services are similar to Intensive Outpatient Services, with an increase in number of hours and additional access to medical services being the main differences.

-• Residential Treatment (subject to pre-authorization by the county)
+• Residential Treatment (subject to authorization by the county)

-- Residential Treatment is a 24-hour non-institutional, non-medical, short-term "live-in" program that provides rehabilitation services to members with a SUD diagnosis when determined as medically necessary and in accordance with an individualized treatment plan.
-Each member lives on the premises and be supported in their efforts to restore, maintain and apply interpersonal and independent living skills and access community support systems.
+- Residential Treatment is a non-institutional, 24-hour non-medical, short-term residential program that provides rehabilitation services to members with a SUD diagnosis when determined as medically necessary and in accordance with an individualized treatment plan.
+Each member shall live on the premises and shall be supported in their efforts to restore, maintain and apply interpersonal and independent living skills and access community support systems.
 Providers and residents work collaboratively to define barriers, set priorities, establish goals, create treatment plans, and solve SUD related problems.
-Goals include sustaining abstinence, preparing for relapse triggers, improving personal health and social functioning, and engaging in continuing care. - Residential Services require prior authorization by the County Plan.
+Goals include sustaining abstinence, preparing for relapse triggers, improving personal health and social functioning, and engaging in continuing care. - Residential services require prior authorization by the County Plan.
 Each authorization for residential services can be for a maximum of 90 days for adults and 30 days for youth.
-Authorizations can be extended as assessed by a licensed professional when determined to be medically necessary. - Pregnant women can receive residential services through the last day of the month that the 60th day after the end of pregnancy occurs. - ♣ Early Periodic Screening, Diagnosis, and Treatment (EPSDT) eligible members (under the age of 21) will be authorized for ongoing residential services based on medical necessity. - Residential Services includes intake and assessment, treatment planning, individual counseling, group counseling, family therapy, collateral services, member education, medication services, safeguarding medications (facilities will store all resident medication and facility staff members may assist with resident's self-administration of medication), crisis intervention services, transportation (provision of or arrangement for transportation to and from medically necessary treatment) and discharge planning.
+Only two authorizations for residential services are allowed in a one-year-period.
+It is possible to have one 30-day extension per year based on medical necessity.
+Pregnant women can receive residential services through the last day of the month that the 60th day after delivery occurs.
+Early Periodic Screening, Diagnosis, and Treatment (EPSDT) eligible members (under the age of 21) will not have the authorization limits described above as long as medical necessity establishes the need for ongoing residential services. - Residential Services includes intake and assessment, treatment planning, individual counseling, group counseling, family therapy, collateral services, member education, medication services, safeguarding medications (facilities will store all resident medication and facility staff members may assist with resident's self-administration of medication), crisis intervention services, transportation (provision of or arrangement for transportation to and from medically necessary treatment) and discharge planning.